stumpwm/stumpwm/README.md

 repo](https://github.com/stumpwm/stumpwm) for a proper readme file of StumpWM.

-The intention this repo is to let interested users to use dynamic floating windows before it is merged.
-The author is dedicated to fix bugs and keep updated with the official master branch.
-Please feel free open an issue for any kind of requests (explanation, usage, docstring requests, bugs.. etc).
-I am very glad to help.
-Thank you!

-There is no official manual for this branch.
-However, you can quickly see what it supports in the feature section and [an example config](./tmp/example-config/init.lisp) file below.

 For **building and installing**, follow the exact same procedure as if you are using the official version.
 You can also find a note [here](./tmp/usage.md).